 Confused about what to buy?

-Midi Tips December 17th, 2006We wanted to set the record straight when it comes to what sounds you can and can not order and also what format to pick when placing an order at our web site.
-It’s understandable that with the large number of products in our catalog and the many formats that you can get sounds in, there is bound to be some confusion.
+Midi Tips December 17th, 2006We wanted to clarify what sounds to order and which format to choose when placing an order.
+It’s understandable with the large number of products and the many formats available, there is bound to be some confusion.

-Also note that our online order form has a “comments” section in which we ask you to include the synthesizer or sampler that your working with.
-Please include that along with any other info about your computer set up or anything else that you think might be helpful.
-That will help us avoid any mistakes when processing your order and make sure that your getting the right stuff!
+Also note that our order form has a “comments” section, where you can list the synthesizer or sampler that your working with.
+Please include that along with any other info about your computer set up.
+That will help us avoid mistakes when processing your order and make sure that you get the right sounds.

 January 12th, 2007 at 4:11 pm